shuhei/knowledge/linux.md

 ### Stats

 [prometheus/node_exporter](https://github.com/prometheus/node_exporter) checks `/proc/net/snmp` and `/proc/net/netstat`.

-Explanations for the keys are in the source code of [netstat](https://github.com/ecki/net-tools/blob/master/statistics.c).
+They have almost same information as `netstat -s`, but names are different.
+Their mapping is in the source code of [netstat -s](https://github.com/ecki/net-tools/blob/master/statistics.c).

 According to *Systems Performance*, useful ones are: